JoschiZ/WCL-TS-Components/README.md

 ___
 ### Github Actions Example (Not included in template!)
-You can automate a webpack build on your github repo to ensure that `dist` ist always up to date.
+You can automate a webpack build on your github repo to ensure that `dist` is always up-to-date.

 The following action will run webpack and rebuild your components after each push and directly commit the result to your repo.
 ```yaml